How to Install WordPress on Subdomain: 2 Proven Methods

 - Right-click on the wp-config.php file and select Edit.

 - On the window that opens, look for DB_NAME, DB_USER, and DB_PASSWORD strings.
 Replace database_name_here, username_here, and password_here with the information you collected earlier, including the alphanumeric strings.
-Click Save & Close.
+Click the Save icon and close the file.

 - To proceed with the manual WordPress installation, type the subdomain’s URL into your browser to access the WordPress setup page.
 Select a desired language from the menu and click the Continue button.